South Bank Piazza

+Construction

 The amphitheatre is covered by a sound shell (designed by architectural firm Ark Atelier), and features a 5x4m suspended screen.
 The amphitheatre seating of the venue has a capacity of 2,158 people, while the floor space (which has an area of 513m2) can accommodate either 750 people standing, or 532 people seated in temporary seating.

+Events

 In 2022, the Piazza was the location for the opening night of the Brisbane Festival.

 The Venue will host the 3x3 Basketball in the 2032 Olympic Games.